PROFESSOR CLARE SCOTT AM

 Gynaecological Oncologist

-Professor Alison Brand AM is a gynaecological oncology surgeon, Director of Gynaecological Oncology at Westmead Hospital, Sydney and Clinical Professor at the University of Sydney.
+Alison Brand AM is a gynaecological oncology surgeon, Director of Gynaecological Oncology at Westmead Hospital, Sydney, NSW and Clinical Professor at the University of Sydney.
 Alison has been involved in ANZGOG since it was established in 2000 and has since held key positions within the group.
 She was ANZGOG Chair from 2012 to 2018.
 Alison has chaired or been a member of several working parties for the development of national gynaecological cancer guidelines and has been PI on several international and national trials.
-She is the current Chair of the Gynaecological Cancer Intergroup, an umbrella organisation of 33 international trials groups.
+She is current Chair of the Gynaecological Cancer Intergroup, an umbrella organisation of 33 international trials groups.
 In 2021, she was made Member, Order of Australia, for significant service to medicine, gynaecology, and medical organisations.
 She is passionate about participation in clinical trials as a way to improve the lives of women with gynaecological cancers, now and in the future.

 ASSOC PROF ALISON DAVIS